 How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
 (If only an alternative measure of volume is available, please provide.)
-Peak Hour Traffic AM 11,071 / PM 1,979 / Sat.
-2,735 Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? (not selected) Yes No Are transportation improvements needed to serve this project? (not selected) Yes No If yes, please describe below:S 650 ft.) to the NB I - 575 off rar Ramp - Recommended adding additional right turn storage (approx. Solie d Was ste Disposal How much solid waste is the project expected to generate annually (in tons)?
-1,320 tons per year Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes Νο If no, describe any plans to exp and existing landfill ca apacity : Will any hazardous waste be generated by the development? (not selected) Yes No If yes, please explain: Storm water Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
-69.8% Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management: The site will maintain the 25-ft EPD required buffer on the creek at the southern property line The site will have an extended dry detention pond which will include a forebay and micropool.
-The pond will include both Georgia Blue Book required designs for Channel Protection and Water Quality.
-A second Water Quality chamber will also be included in the pond design, providing for a total of 88% removal of all Total Suspended Solids (which is above and beyond the standard required 80%).
-The site will have pervious pavement on a portion of it, adhering to the city requirements.
-E 10 ontal Quality ENVI UNIM ental Quality
+Peak Hour Traffic AM 1,071 / PM 1,979 / Sat.
+2,735 Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? (not selected) Yes No Are transportation improvements needed to serve this project? (not selected) Yes No If yes, please describe below:S 650 ft.) to the NB I - 575 off ran Sixes Rd @ I - 575 NB Ramp - Recommended adding additional right turn storage (approx. np.
+Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+1,320 tons per year Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No If no, describe any plans to exp pand existing landfill capacity: Will any hazardous waste be generated by the development? (not selected) Yes No If yes, please explain: JI Stormwater Management What percentage of the site is projected to be impervious surface once the proposed development has been constructed?
+69.8% project's impacts on stormwate southern property line The site pond will include both Georgia Quality chamber will also be in sed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the er management: The site will maintain the 25-ft EPD required buffer on the creek at the will have an extended dry detention pond which will include a forebay and micropool.
+The Blue Book required designs for Channel Protection and Water Quality.
+A second Water cluded in the pond design, providing for a total of 88% removal of all Total Suspended wond the standard required 80%).
+The site will have pervious pavement on a portion of it, ints.
+For the control Overlife Environmental Quality anticipated.
+The site provides the required detention and water quality.
+The southern property line of the site is a creek.
+The EPD required buffer will be adhered to.